 Another possible culprit is over-kneading the dough.
 This could produce an elastic dough that’s more suitable for bread.
-A strong dough contracts more as it cools and you will end up with shrinking buns.
+Firm doughs contract more as they cool so you will end up with shrinking buns.
 Try and aim for a light and fluffy cake batter texture when you make cinnamon buns.

 This is likely due to a lack of gluten development as the dough was not kneaded.
 To prevent this from occurring, place the dough in the fridge overnight.
 This will allow the gluten to develop in a compact network that doesn’t collapse after baking.